ggebbie/HistoricalIndianOcean/README.md

 `tratio=2.0` \\
  `σS=1.0` degrees C \\
  `σobs=0.14` degrees C .

+3 cases are solved: \\
+1. from the time of the historical cruises Valdivia, Gazelle, and Planet  up to the most recent climatology from the World Ocean Atlas,
+2. from this same time but with the Tait pressure correction applied to historical data,
+3. from the time of the historical cruises Valdivia, Gazelle, and Planet  up to the World Ocean Atlas 1955-1964 time interval.

+Basinwide-temperature change is solved using code in `src/HistoricalIndianOcean.jl` that represents an inverse method that accounts for three distinct sources of contamination in temperature observations.
+The list of available functions is stated in the `export` statement at the top of this source code.

 All error bars are 1 sigma.
 Unicode symbols are used in some places; please submit a GitHub Issue if they cause problems.